Dwarf planet: Population of dwarf planets

 Comparison of sizes, albedos, and colours of various large trans-Neptunian objects with sizes of >700 km.
 The dark-coloured arcs represent uncertainties of the object's size.

 Though the definition of a dwarf planet is clear, evidence about whether a given trans-Neptunian object is large and malleable enough to be shaped by its own gravitational field is often inconclusive.
 There are also outstanding questions relating to the interpretation of the IAU criterion in certain instances.
-Consequently the number of currently conformed TNOs which meet the hydrostatic equilibrium criterion is uncertain.
+Consequently the number of currently confirmed TNOs which meet the hydrostatic equilibrium criterion is uncertain.

 The three objects under consideration during the debates leading up to the 2006 IAU acceptance of the category of dwarf planet – Ceres, Pluto and Eris – are generally accepted as dwarf planets, including by those astronomers who continue to classify dwarf planets as planets.
 Only one of them – Pluto – has been observed in enough detail to verify that its current shape fits what would be expected from hydrostatic equilibrium.
 Ceres is close to equilibrium, but some gravitational anomalies remain unexplained.
 Eris is generally assumed to be a dwarf planet because it is more massive than Pluto.

 In order of discovery, these three bodies are: